Xilinx/Vitis-AI-Tutorials/Design_Tutorials/18-mpsocdpu-pre-post-pl-acc/README.md

 ls -l
 ```

-you should see the following files:
+You should see the following files:

 ```text
 -rwxrwxr-x 1 root users 28181640 BOOT.BIN